cs50spring2021/nuggets-info/README.md

 * `player` - our player.
 * `server` - our server (which goes beyond spec to validate mapfile).
+* `miniclient` - a tiny client that can send messages to your server.
 * `padmap` - a tool to pad all lines of a mapfile so they have the same length.
 * `checkmap` - a tool to validate whether a mapfile is 'valid'.